-Performance: The Fund acquired all the assets and liabilities of Strategos Deep Value Fund LP (the "Predecessor Fund") in a tax-free reorganization on May 28, 2021.
+Performance: The Fund acquired all of the assets and liabilities of MLM Symmetry Fund, LP (the "Predecessor Fund") in a tax-free reorganization on August 9, 2019.
 In connection with this acquisition, shares of the Predecessor Fund were exchanged for Class I shares of the Fund.
-The Fund's investment objective, policies, restrictions, and guidelines are, in all material respects, equivalent to the Predecessor Fund's investment objective, policies, restrictions, and guidelines.
-The 'Sub-Advisor is an affiliate of the adviser to the Predecessor Fund and the Portfolio Managers for the Fund were also the portfolio managers for the Predecessor Fund.
-The performance information set forth below reflects the historical performance of the Predecessor Fund shares.
+The Fund's investment objectives, policies, restrictions, and guidelines are, in all material respects, equivalent to the Predecessor Fund's investment objectives, policies, restrictions, and guidelines.
+The Sub-Advisor was the adviser to the Predecessor Fund.
+The performance information set forth below includes the historical performance of the Predecessor Fund shares.

 The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
 The bar chart shows performance of the Fund's Class I shares for each full calendar year since the Predecessor Fund's inception.
-Although Class A and Class C shares have similar annual returns to Class I shares because the classes are invested in the same portfolio of securities, the returns for Class A and Class C shares are different from Class I shares because Class A, and Class C shares have different expenses than Class I shares.
-Class A sales charges are reflected in the information shown below in the average annual total return table.
-The performance table compares the performance of the Fund's shares over time to the performance of a broad-based securities market index and supplemental broad-based securities market index composed of U.S. REITs.
+Although Class A, and Class C shares have similar annual returns to Class I shares because the classes are invested in the same portfolio of securities, the returns for Class A, and Class C shares are different from Class I shares because Class A, and Class C shares have different expenses than Class I shares.
+The performance table compares the performance of the Fund's shares over time to those of a broad-based market index and a blended index.
 You should be aware that the Fund's and Predecessor Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.

-The Fund's performance provided below for periods prior to the commencement of the Fund's operations is that of the Predecessor Fund, which includes all the Predecessor Fund's gross fees and expenses and, in the case of the performance table, as adjusted to include the applicable sales loads of each class of shares of the Fund.
+The Fund's performance provided below for periods prior to the commencement of the Fund's operations is that of the Predecessor Fund, which includes all of the Predecessor Fund's gross fees and expenses over various periods ended December 31, 2019, as adjusted to include the applicable sales loads of each class of shares of the Fund.
 The performance of the Predecessor Fund has not been restated to reflect the fees, estimated expenses and fee waivers and/or expense limitations applicable to each class of shares of the Fund.
 If the performance of the Predecessor Fund had been restated to reflect the applicable fees and expenses of each class of shares of the Fund, the performance would have been lower.
 The Predecessor Fund did not have a distribution policy.
-It was a limited partnership, did not qualify as a regulated investment company for federal income tax purposes, and did not pay dividends or distributions.
-As a result of the different tax treatment, we are unable to show the after-tax returns for the Predecessor Fund.
+It was a limited partnership, did not qualify as a regulated investment company for federal income tax purposes, and it did not pay dividends and distributions.
+As a result of the different tax treatment, we are unable to show the after-tax returns for the Predecessor Fund prior to its operations as the Fund.
 The Predecessor Fund was not registered under the 1940 Act and, therefore, was not subject to certain investment restrictions, limitations and diversification requirements that are imposed by the 1940 Act.
 If the Predecessor Fund had been registered under the 1940 Act, the Predecessor Fund's performance may have been adversely affected.

-AlphaCentric Strategic Income Fund Annual Total Returns
+AlphaCentric Symmetry Strategy Fund Annual Total Returns

-During the period shown in the bar chart, the highest return for a quarter was 24.17% (quarter ended June 30, 2020), and the lowest return for a quarter was (10.93)% (quarter ended June 30, 2022).
-The Fund's Class I shares year-to-date returns as of June 30, 2023 was 9.76%.
+During the period shown in the bar chart, the highest return for a quarter was 9.89% (quarter ended December 31, 2020), and the lowest return for a quarter was (11.28)% (quarter ended March 31, 2020).
+The Fund's Class I shares year-to-date returns for the period ended June 30, 2023 was 0.78%.